 What steps should I take to be a digital imaging technician?

 Step 1: Pursue an Associate's Degree

-While there are not specific educational requirements to work as a digital imaging technician, it's is important that individuals have a strong technical background in the field.
+While there are not specific educational requirements to work as a digital imaging technician, it's important that individuals have a strong technical background in the field.
 Students can pursue a digital imaging technology associate's degree and take courses in digital imaging, 2D and 3D design, animation, typography, digital video and photography.

 Step 2: Gain Job Experience

 The typical source of employment for digital imaging technicians is generally in television broadcasting or the motion picture industry.
-Digital imaging technicians must understand digital video cameras, troubleshoot camera malfunctions, and perform on-site image manipulation or color correction.
+Digital imaging technicians must understand digital video cameras, troubleshoot camera malfunctions and perform on-site image manipulation or color correction.
 In addition to the technical side of image manipulation, digital image technicians should also have an understanding of the history of filmmaking and photography, visual arts and color theory.